ishkining/100-days-web-python/README.md

 Unfortunately, I know all these stuff before, so it was just refreshing my knowledge.
 Only I get it new with __pprint__ library, that was cool.

+### 21-24 days - Async and Quart - 24.07 22:50

+That was actually really great.
+I suppose it was quite interesting cause I do not have big experience with asyncio.
+And I have learned a bit about Quart.